denny-imanuel/RoomRadar/README.md

 This will execute the script at `src/scripts/populate-firestore.ts`, which writes mock data to your Firestore database.

-### 4. Running for Development
+### 4. Running the Frontend (Next.js) for Development

-To start the development server, run:
+To start the development server for the frontend app, run:

 ```bash
 npm run dev